SirLynix/obs-kinect/README.md

 ## Why do closes object disappears before reaching the min distance?

-Kinect cannot read depth below 50cm in front of it, invalid depth are discarded.
+Kinect cannot read depth below 50cm in front of it and invalid depth are discarded.
+Try moving your Kinect further away from the object/person you want to film.

 ## Can I use this with VR (since SteamVR lighthouses use infrared too)?